readthedocs/readthedocs.org/docs/development/design/embed-api.rst

 Get page
 --------

-Allow us to query information about a page, like its list of sections and extra js/css scripts.
+Allow us to query information about a page, like its list of sections.

 .. http:get:: /_/api/v3/embed/pages?project=docs&version=latest&path=install.html